saracemal/saracemal/README.md

 <h3>fun facts 🌱</h3>
 <b>Hobbies</b>: playing geoguessr, fashion history, interior design (a sucker for vintage furniture), learning new languages, and sewing. recently learned about djing and producing music using code! 🤯
 <br>
-<b>I'm currently working on</b>: deploying my app "Dressing Room" on React Native, playing around with Python/Swift, and creating my portfolio from scratch.
+<b>I'm currently working on</b>: deploying my app "Dressing Room" on React Native, playing around with Python/Swift, and creating a new personal project modeled after "Letterboxd" where users can share reviews on albums.

 #